bcnmy/biconomy-paymasters/README.md

 Biconomy Paymasters, structured as smart contracts, streamline the management of gas fees, offering end-users the convenience of executing user operations without gas costs or the flexibility to pay fees with ERC20 tokens. 🚀

-- **Verifying (Sponsorship) Paymaster**: Allows transactions without end-users needing to pay for gas, enhancing UX.
+- **Sponsorship Paymaster**: Allows transactions without end-users needing to pay for gas, enhancing UX.
 - **Token Paymaster**: Provides the ability to pay for transactions with ERC20 tokens.

 ## Features 🌟